-Dr Susan Giblin is the Programme Manager for sports at Portobello Institute.
-She holds a BSc Health & Performance Science (UCD), PGDiploma General Psychology (University of Derby), MSc Performance Psychology (University of Edinburgh), PhD Psychomotor Development (University of Central Lancashire) and Post-doctoral fellowship – Psychomotor assessment validation (University of Central Lancashire).
-See her full profile here.
+Dr Susan Giblin is the Head of Strategy for Sport and Health at Portobello Institute.
+She holds a BSc in Health & Performance Science (UCD), PGDiploma General Psychology (University of Derby), MSc in Performance Psychology (University of Edinburgh), PhD Psychomotor Development (University of Central Lancashire), and a Post-doctoral fellowship – Psychomotor assessment validation (University of Central Lancashire).

 If you'd like to read more about the sports degrees and qualifications we carry, you can visit the department page here.

 If you are interested in any of our sports courses or have any questions you can book a consultation call with our expert sports advisor Sharde Sebastian here, email email@example.com or call 01 892 0029.

 Join our mailing list to receive the latest insights and exclusive content from your chosen department of interest